French real estate declaration 2026: complete GMBI guide

 The progressive removal of the housing tax on primary residences (completed in 2023) deprived the French Tax Administration (DGFiP) of a key data point: who lives in which property.
 To continue collecting the housing tax on secondary residences (THRS), the vacant premises tax (TLV) and the housing tax on vacant premises (THLV), the administration created a new reporting obligation codified in article 1418 of the General Tax Code, in force since 1 January 2023.

 Decree no. 2023-324 of 28 April 2023 set the practical rules: online filing via the Gérer mes biens immobiliers (GMBI) portal, accessible from the personal or professional space on impots.gouv.fr.
-Three million owners regularised their situation in 2023; the 2024 campaign rolled out targeted fines, and the 2026 campaign maintains the pace: more than 73 million residential premises are concerned according to DGFiP figures.
+It specifies the data to be provided (nature of occupancy, or identity of occupants: surname, first name, date and place of birth; for a legal entity: legal form, corporate name, SIREN).
+After a first large-scale campaign in 2023, the administration rolled out targeted fines: the 2026 campaign continues this control across all residential premises.

 Article 1418 CGI applies to any owner of a property used for residential purposes on 1 January of the year.
 It covers French tax residents and non-residents who own property in France.
 We recently advised the director of a Paris-based real estate holding who received a registered letter from the DGFiP for 8 lots filed late: the regularisation cost EUR 1,200 in cumulative fines (EUR 150 x 8), an amount that an annual check would have entirely avoided.